Statue of Liberty Boat Cruise Schedule and Times

 Liberty Cruise Select Statue of Liberty Cruise Hours and Schedule

 This cruise departs from Pier 36 (299 South St), New York, NY 10002.
 You have your choice of three tours on weekdays and four on weekends.

-This two-hour cruise includes an informative guided tour while you see landmarks including the Statue of Liberty, Ellis Island, Governors Island, the Brooklyn Bridge, and more.
+This 1 hour & 10 minutes cruise includes an informative guided tour while you see landmarks including the Statue of Liberty, Ellis Island, Governors Island, the Brooklyn Bridge, and more.

 Liberty Cruise Saver Statue of Liberty Boat Schedule

 The early-bird Liberty Cruise Saver departs from the same point with one cruise time every day of the week, at 11 am.
 You’ll get a great view of the Statue of Liberty plus Ellis Island and the Manhattan skyline on your tour.
 Plus, your expert tour guide will tell you all there is to know about New York City.

 When you’re ready to book your cruise with Liberty Cruise NYC, buy your tickets online to get the best value.
 You will be able to use your tickets anytime within the next twelve months.
 It couldn’t be easier to schedule your sightseeing to make sure you see all of the most popular landmarks and attractions in NYC!